 - Council's emphasis on improving access of our communities to basic services, with specific reference to water, sanitation, electricity and refuse removal.
 We have managed to improve the quality of our drinking water through our participation in the Blue Drop assessment process, and the quality of waste water management through our participation in the Green Drop assessment process.
 The storage capacity for water as well as the capacity of water treatment plants is getting attention and several projects to improve the situation are in progress or to be embarked on soon.
 This will improve the water service in future - The legalizing of Waste Disposal sites is in progress.
 The new site that is under construction in Reitz will focus on recycling to increase the lifespan of the site.
-Recycling also provides job opportunities for the community as well as reduces the carbon footprint of Nketoana. - Cemeteries maintenance plan must still to be developed. - Global warming forces the Municipality to start prioritizing the matter of environmental protection. - Our community engagement and participation processes and structures need to be improved.
-In this regard, our emphasis in the coming financial year will be on actively partnering with our communities in our efforts to develop our local area. - Our commitment to maintain the clean audit opinion in 2014, in support of the aims of Operation Clean Audit 2014.
+Recycling also provides job opportunities for the community as well as reduces the carbon footprint of Nketoana. - Cemeteries maintenance plan must still to be developed.

+- Global warming forces the Municipality to start prioritizing the matter of environmental protection. - Our community engagement and participation processes and structures need to be improved.
+In this regard, our emphasis in the coming financial year will be on actively partnering with our communities in our efforts to develop our local area. - Our commitment to obtain a clean audit opinion.

-1.2 Demographic Profile of the Municipality
+1.3 Demographic Profile of the Municipality